maistra/openshift-ansible/istio/Installation.md

 # Installing Istio into an existing OCP 3.11 Installation

-This document describes the steps for installing the Istio Tech Preview release into an existing installation of OCP 3.11.
+This document describes the steps for installing the Istio Tech Preview release into an existing installation of OCP 3.11 which was installed using the OpenShift ansible installer.
+If you wish to use `oc cluster up` then please check https://github.com/Maistra/origin/releases for a version of `oc` which incorporates the Istio operator.

 **Table of Contents**